SeanKuehl/MyLanguage/README.md

-# MyLanguage
+# SILK
-A simple language I made based off of assembly language and the basics of BrainF.
-It has loops and such should be Turing complete.
+A simple language I made based off of assembly language and the inspiration of BrainF.
+It has the ability for nested loops and such should be Turing complete.
+The file extension is .sk.

 It operates through commands and registers.
-The registers are ONE-TEN.
+Each register stores an integer value.
+The registers as follows: ONE, TWO, THREE, FOUR, FIVE, SIX, SEVEN, EIGHT, NINE, TEN

+NOTE: each command will happen right away, so if you are making a loop within a loop, the nested loop will run before you finish the outer loop.

 Command examples:
 INC ONE - increase register ONE by 1